Chromosomal and Genetic Conditions

 Not all children with Marfan syndrome need treatment.
 But all children with this condition need lifelong care to monitor their condition.
-Different problems may appear as your child gets older, so the doctor will want to watch for these.
+Different symptoms may appear as your child gets older, so the doctor will want to watch for these.

 New Treatments for Marfan Syndrome